Early Years Phase

 Playing and exploring, active learning and creating and thinking critically support children’s learning across the 7 areas of learning.

-In the Foundation Stage, the staff learn about individual children by observing them as they play, explore, learn and interact with their friends.
+In the Early Years, the staff learn about individual children by taking the time to get to know them, talking to them, interacting with them and observing them as they play, explore, learn and interact with their friends.
 Staff use photographs and video clips as evidence of observations.
 They reflect on and analyse their observations and use these to plan further experiences and learning opportunities to support and extend each child’s individual development.
 This is an on-going process throughout the year.